 Access : The ruins of this former semaphore can be seen from the Landunvez tourist road (D137).
 Leave St-Renan by the road to Ploudalmézeau (D68) and continue straight to the sea at Argenton.
 Then turn right on the D27.
 At a crossroads located 1.5 km further, turn left onto the D137 signposted "KERSAINT par la route touristique".
 Then follow the coast.
 At the top of a hill, we discover a magnificent maritime panorama.
 Park there.
-The ruins are on the right in the moor.
+The ruins are on the right in the moor, behind a coastal mark whose base has been tagged.
 They can be reached by foot.

 When we talk about semaphore, we obviously think of Claude Chappe's invention during the French Revolution.
 This young engineer developed with his brothers a system he called "telegraph" that allowed him to transmit by signs from one point to another 92 numbers referring to a 92-page lexicon, each containing 92 numbered words.
 Using signals on a mast equipped with articulated arms and read with a telescope, it was sufficient to transmit two numbers, the first for the page, the second for the word number.
 This was how sentences were composed.
 Decided in 1793, a first line of these semaphores was installed between Lille and Paris.
 Each station recopying the signals of the previous one located about 7 km away, this system enabled the Parliament called "Convention", in 1794, to learn in less than an hour of the french victory of Condé-sur-Escaut over the Austrian army.
 In the other direction, orders could be transmitted to the armies much faster than on horseback.
 Different systems allowed them to be encrypted.